Page Contents

 - Do not consider the correct evidence was considered at the assessment.

-Whilst you have the right to seek legal advice or advocacy support, this should not be necessary and may incur a significant cost to yourself which the NHS will not reimburse.
+You have the right to seek legal advice or advocacy support, but this may incur a significant cost to yourself which the NHS will not pay you back for.

-If a Solicitor is appointed, it is important for them to be aware that the appeal meetings are not a legal process.
+If a Solicitor is appointed to act on your behalf, it is important for them to be aware that the appeal meetings are not a legal process.
 Chairs of appeal meetings will not allow discussions to be held on points of law.

 Fast-track to continuing health care funding

-In the fast-track pathway there is no requirement to complete a checklist or the decision support tool.
-Instead, an appropriate clinician will complete the fast track tool to establish your eligibility for NHS Continuing Healthcare.
+You do not need to complete a checklist or complete the decision support tool if you are applying for fast-track funding.
+Instead, an appropriate clinician will complete the fast-track tool to establish if you are eligible for NHS CHC.